HeavySnowJakarta/dart-adif/README.md

 There are three parts among the version.
 The first part is _the version of the related ADIF file_, for example `315` refers to [ADIF 3.1.5](https://www.adif.org/315/ADIF_315.htm).
 The second and third part are the version of this library that is compatiple to the corresponding ADIF version.

 This library is still under active development.
-Now it supports exproting ADIF-defined fields to ADX files, on the next version APP/user-defined fields and importing from ADX files will also be supported, and eventually ADI files.
+Now it supports exporting almost all ADIF-defined fields and APP/user-defined fields to ADX files.
+On the next version importing from ADX files will also be supported, and eventually ADI files.

 **Note**:
 + Submodes are considered as [strings](https://www.adif.org/315/ADIF_315.htm#QSO_Field_SUBMODE), but please use [the submodes enumeration](https://www.adif.org/315/ADIF_315.htm#Submode_Enumeration) for interoperability.
 + All the fields exported to ADX are considered as international as possible.

+**Breaking updates from `v315.1.1`**:
++ The constructor of `Adif()` has BROKEN after the field `userdef` of it has been proved to be useless.
+You have to update the constructor of it after updated.

 **Breaking updates from `v315.0.1`**:
 + Modes have been **no longer** considered as strings.
 Instead they must be one of [the modes enumeration](https://www.adif.org/315/ADIF_315.htm#Mode_Enumeration) or [the submodes enumeration](https://www.adif.org/315/ADIF_315.htm#Submode_Enumeration).
 Attempts to set a mode as one not among them will fail.